AlbaraShehadeh/Jordan-Coin-Detector-YOLOv8-based-Object-Detection-and-Counting/README.md

-## Acknowledgments :
+## Acknowledgments
-<p dir="auto">This code is based on the YOLOv8l implementation by Ultralytics.
-See their <a href="https://github.com/ultralytics/ultralytics">GitHub</a> Repository for more information.</p
+<p>This code is based on the YOLOv8l implementation by Ultralytics.See their <a href="https://github.com/ultralytics/ultralytics">GitHub</a> Repository for more information.</p>